© 2024 All Rights reserved WUSF

 Facebook

-The University of South Florida’s Byrd Alzheimer’s Center & Research Institute received a $6.5 million estate gift this week from a recently deceased anonymous benefactor who had regularly made small donations donated to the center since 2002.
+The University of South Florida’s Byrd Alzheimer’s Center & Research Institute received a $6.5 million estate gift this week from a recently deceased benefactor who had regularly made smaller donations since 2002.

-The USF Health Byrd Alzheimer’s Center, touted as one of the world's largest standalone diagnostic facilities offering comprehensive memory care services under one roof, will be able to use the money in whatever way “best serves our needs in priority areas,” said Gopal Thinakaran, CEO of the Byrd Alzheimer’s Center.
+The facility will be able to use the money in whatever way “best serves our needs in priority areas,” said Gopal Thinakaran, the institute's CEO.

 “One immediate need is to establish professorships to recognize individuals who have contributed to Alzheimer’s research.
-This will allow us to recruit renowned Alzheimer’s disease researchers.”
+This will allow us to recruit renowned Alzheimer’s disease researchers,” Thinakaran said.

 The donor, who wished to remain anonymous, was described as being “motivated to learn all he could about Alzheimer’s disease after seeing its effects on friends and family members.”